stdombek/docs/content/en/docs/Reporting/LDP and Metadb/_index.md

 There are three main software components to install for your LDP implementation: LDP2, ldpmarc, and Folio Analytics.
 In general, install the latest production release for the LDP and ldpmarc software components, which do not have a dependency on FOLIO (flower) software release versions.
 For FOLIO Analytics, see https://github.com/folio-org/folio-analytics/blob/main/README.md.

 ### Documentation

 For detailed information about how to set up and configure the LDP software, please review this [link](https://github.com/library-data-platform/ldp#readme) to access individual links to guides in the LDP repository.
 There you also will find the latest versions and fixes of the LDP software.

 ## Setting up derived tables

 To let report users take full advantage of the community-developed [report queries](../folio-analytics/#using-queries-from-the-folio-analytics-repository) as well as having a good starting point for [ad hoc querying](../folio-analytics/#ad-hoc-querying-using-ldp-tables), it is strongly recommended to set up a nightly update on [derived tables](https://github.com/folio-org/folio-analytics/blob/main/sql/derived_tables/README.md  ).

 {{% alert color="info"%}}
-**Note:** use of *views* and *materialized views* is not supported in LDP databases and may cause the LDP software to be unable to perform data updates.
+**Note:** use of *views* and *materialized views* is not supported in LDP or Metadb databases and may cause the software to be unable to perform data updates.
 {{% /alert %}}

 You can find instructions in Github on how to set up [FOLIO Reporting Derived Tables](https://github.com/folio-org/folio-analytics/tree/main/sql/derived_tables#folio-reporting-derived-tables).

 ## Data privacy

 The LDP software is designed to support GDPR and other data privacy requirements.
 Administrators can exclude a predefined set of tables.

 See the [Anonymization Guide](https://github.com/library-data-platform/ldp/blob/main/doc/Admin_Guide.md#6-data-privacy) for information on how to activate and configure these features.